Godsmack: Musical style and influences

-Godsmack has been described as post-grunge, hard rock, nu metal, alternative metal, and heavy metal.
+Godsmack emerged as part of the post-grunge, and nu metal movements in the late 1990s, and has been described as alternative metal, hard rock, and heavy metal.
 The band's primary influences include Aerosmith, Alice in Chains, Black Sabbath, Led Zeppelin, Metallica, Pantera and Rush according to Erna, Larkin, and Rombola.
-Erna has cited Layne Staley as his primary influence.
+Erna credits Layne Staley with inspiring him to start singing, and considers James Hetfield as a primary influence.
+Erna himself emphasized the band as being hard rock instead of metal.

 The overall sound of the band's first two albums have been compared to Alice in Chains' album Dirt.
 However, Godsmack has attempted to distance themselves from the Alice in Chains comparison with Erna stating in an interview with Matt Ashare, "I've just never really heard that in our music."

 The band's music is often compared to Alice in Chains which the band cites as an influence.
 Adrien Begrand of PopMatters states, "Erna perfectly mimics the late Layne Staley's low, guttural, sinister singing and snarly, metal-inspired growls" and, "The band's music is a faithful retread of Jerry Cantrell's churning, tuned-down hard rock".

 Erna's singing style has been stated as "the snarl of James Hetfield", and "composed of dark harmony that sounds a lot like Alice in Chains".
 Merrill's bass style has been described as "bulldozer bottom with occasional slap-bass reverb".
 Larkin's drumming is thought to "worship at the twin altars of Neil Peart and John Bonham".
 And Rombola's guitar playing style has been praised as "guitars that sound like percussion instruments".